 Long-term storage of grains like wheat, oats and corn (technically a grain after drying) have been a problem since the dawn of agriculture.
-Early farmers stored grain in pits, urns, bags and baskets.
-But these storage methods resulted in grain losses approaching half of their total crop!
+Early farmers stored grain in urns, bags and baskets.
+Unfortunately, these crude storage methods resulted in grain losses approaching half the initial crop.

 Today farmers use a variety of techniques to limit grain losses.
-The two most common are chemical and controlled atmosphere storage.
-Of the two, controlled atmosphere (CA) storage is safer, better for the environment and has several benefits not found in older grain storage loss solutions.
+The two most common are insecticides and controlled atmosphere storage (CA).
+Of the two, CA storage is safer, better for the environment and has several benefits not found in older grain storage loss solutions.

-The most basic CA storage techniques start with grain dried below 12% moisture content before storing it in a sealed structure or silo.
+The most basic controlled atmosphere (CA) storage techniques start with grain dried below 12% moisture content before storing it in a sealed structure or silo.
 Drying can be accomplished by aeriation fans as it is moved into a CA enclosure.
-During storage, aeration and fans are used to ensure uniform temperature and humidity which minimizes mold.
+During storage, aeration and fans are used to regulate temperature and humidity.

-But regulating temperature and humidity isn’t enough.
-To further pest eradication, agricultural engineers control nitrogen, oxygen and carbon dioxide levels in the CA storage buildings are monitored to alert farmers to the presence of destructive insects or mold.
+However, regulating temperature and humidity isn’t enough.
+In modern farms, variations in nitrogen, oxygen and carbon dioxide levels in the CA storage buildings are monitored to alert farmers to the presence of destructive insects or mold.

 “Insects are generally killed more rapidly by carbon dioxide than they are by lack of oxygen.
 A concentration of 6 percent carbon dioxide will give over 95 percent control of most stored grain insects after a 4 day exposure at 27°C or higher (Jay, 1971); however, longer periods are needed for complete kill.
 Banks (1979) suggested that an initial level exceeding 70 percent carbon dioxide and maintained above 35 percent for ten days is appropriate for complete insect control.”